-Courses Semester Hours NS 807 (NRS 807) - Theories and Concepts of Advanced Practice Roles 3 NS 806 (NRS 806) - Theories of Learning for the Nurse Educator 3 3 NS 823 (NRS 823) - Evaluation Strategies for the Nurse Educator 3 NS 826 (NRS 826) - Pharmacology, Pathophysiology and Health Assessment Overview for Nurse Educators 3 NS 827 (NRS 827) - Teaching and Learning Strategies for the Nurse Educator 3 NS 894 (NRS 894) - Nursing Education Practicum 3 NS 890 (NRS 890) - Nurse Educator Transition to Practice 2 Total Semester Hours 23
+Courses Semester Hours NRS 807 - Theories and Concepts of Advanced Practice Roles 3 NRS 806 - Theories of Learning for the Nurse Educator 3 NRS 822 - Curriculum Development for the Nurse Educator 3 NRS 823 - Evaluation Strategies for the Nurse Educator 3 NRS 826 - Pharmacology, Pathophysiology and Health Assessment Overview for Nurse Educators 3 NRS 827 - Teaching and Learning Strategies for the Nurse Educator 3 NRS 894 - Nursing Education Practicum 3 NRS 890 - Nurse Educator Transition to Practice 2 Total Semester Hours 23 concepts that are relevant to the role of nursing health care administrator.
+Learners will review and evaluate several health care settings and identify strategies to manage those areas.
+This program option prepares the learner to engage in evidence-based, data-driven decision-making while pursuing high-quality health care that is safe, affordable and results in positive outcomes.